|Le Martin Pêcheur||Self Catering||Saturday||3||6||2|

 The walled town of St Malo is well worth a visit, as is the stunning abbey of Mont St Michel, about 40 minutes drive.

-Linen and towels can be provided for 20 Euros per person.
+The rental includes tourist tax and the end of stay clean, linen and towels can be provided for 20 Euros per person.

 Normal usage of electricity/gas is included within the rent .